 Smart meter stops sending readings

 To the previous point on poor signals, if you get weak coverage in the area you live, this can sometimes stop your smart meter from sending readings at all.
-While your supply won’t get cut off, this could lead to delayed bills and confusion among households.
+While your supply won’t get cut off, this could lead to delayed energy bills and confusion among households.

 Smart meters pose a risk to security

 Although smart meters send meter readings to your energy supplier, they do not store or pass information such as your name, address and bank details.
 Smart meters were designed in consultation with the UK’s top security experts.
+While information is transmitted via a secure network, there is always small risk of cyberattacks compromising or altering data.

 Existing meters are hard to access

 A lot of current meters were designed not to be replaced or removed.
 That makes replacing them sometimes difficult as they were installed in either hard to reach places or without much thought to future technology innovations.
+Luckily most energy suppliers will take care of this by sending their own engineers to do the hard work for you.

 Renters can’t install smart meters